Last Updated on March 27, 2021

 We went for jungle hikes, explored the island, ate tons of rice with vegetables, cruised to the neighbouring islands on small boats the resort provided, swam in a lake with non-poisonous jellyfish, watched magical sunsets, played cards, and so much more!

-One day, we were coming back with the boat from an afternoon activity and one of us – I don’t even remember who – suddenly got a glimpse of an island which seemed to be abandoned.
+One day, we were coming back with the boat from an afternoon activity and one of us – I don’t even remember who – suddenly got a glimpse of an island that seemed to be abandoned.
 We asked our tour guide about it and he started chattering about how they tried to build something there once, but then left it unfinished.
 He mentioned that a few tourists sometimes go there to have a story to tell.
 “You can book a private boat from the resort and we can get you there if you want, you know?
 It’s cheap” – he said.

 We looked at each other.
 The idea we had next came rolling into our minds so quickly, there was no way anyone could have stopped us.